When do molecular polaritons behave like optical filters?: Theory

-In recent work~\cite{yuen2023linear}, we have generalized this result to any arbitrary uncorrelated stationary (with respect to $H_{0}$) initial state (not necessarily thermal).
-This mapping is a consequence of the central limit theorem and relies on the fact that for $n > 2$, the $n^{\text{th}}$ order bath correlation functions decay with increasing system size at a rate of $\mathcal{O}(N^{-1/2})$, given that the single molecule coupling strengths $\bar{c}_i = \mathcal{O}(N^{-1/2})$, a condition typically satisfied in the polariton problem~\cite{yuen2023linear}.
+This result was recently generalized to any arbitrary uncorrelated stationary (with respect to $H_{0}$) initial state (not necessarily thermal)~\cite{yuen2023linear}.
+This mapping is a consequence of the central limit theorem and relies on the fact that for $n > 2$, the $n$-th order bath correlation functions decay with increasing system size at a rate of $\mathcal{O}(N^{-1/2})$, given that the single molecule coupling strengths $\bar{c}_i = \mathcal{O}(N^{-1/2})$, a condition typically satisfied in the polariton problem~\cite{yuen2023linear}.
 These vanishing higher-order correlations essentially mean that the cavity probes only the linear response of the molecular bath.
-Owing to an argument by Fano, the linear response of an anharmonic $n$-level system can be decomposed into the response of independent harmonic oscillators at each transition frequency (see Eq.\ ~\ref{eq:linear_suceptability} below)~\cite{ fano1973impact,MukamelBook}.
-These transitions correspond to the harmonic frequencies contributing to the surrogate bath~\cite{yuen2023linear,gunasekaran2023continuum,cwik2016excitonic}.
+Owing to Fano, the linear response of an anharmonic $n$-level system can be decomposed into the response of independent harmonic oscillators at each transition frequency (see Eq.\ ~\ref{eq:linear_suceptability} below)~\cite{ fano1973impact,MukamelBook}.
+These transitions correspond to the harmonic frequencies contributing to the surrogate bath~\cite{yuen2023linear,gunasekaran2025continuum,cwik2016excitonic}.